Academic Policies and Procedures for Undergraduates

 |5000 and above||Graduate-level courses|

 The Registrar’s Office will release transcripts only after the student has granted permission in writing or through the secure online request system.
 All financial obligations must be met in order for students to be entitled to an official transcript of their academic record.
+Transcripts are provided in full only.
+No transcripts will be issues with an incomplete or partial record of a student's program.
 A fee is charged for each copy of a student's transcript.
 Contact the Registrar’s Office for details regarding transcript requests.

 The Executive Committee acts upon student petitions involving academic requirements.
 Students requesting adjustments to academic rules and policies may direct their petitions to the Registrar’s Office for Executive Committee consideration.
 The committee is composed of the Academic Division Chairs, the University Registrar, the Dean of Undergraduate Education (Chair of the Committee) and a representative of Student Affairs Senate.
 For additional information, contact the Academic Affairs Office or the Registrar’s Office.